- Reference Number: HEY-635/2023

 Line blocked / infusion stops

 Your infusion of Parenteral Nutrition (PN) or Intravenous fluid (IVF) will not flow through the line.
 Or you are unable to flush using normal pressure.
 Report any difficulties flushing your line to your specialist nurse.

 The PICC breaks or you accidently cut the line

 You notice a cut or tear in the line.
 Please ensure you keep scissors away from your PICC Line.
 Contact your specialist nurse who will arrange a repair or replacement of your line.

 Movement of the line out of the vein (known as Migration)

 You feel a sensation in your neck or chest when flushing the line.
 You may hear a flushing sound when flushing the line.
-The line appears longer, contact your nurse as your line may need to be repositioned.
+The line appears longer, contact your specialist nurse as your line may need to be repositioned.